voyagermesh/voyager/CONTRIBUTING.md

 ## Submit PR

 If you fix a bug or developed a new feature, feel free to submit a PR.
-In either case, please file a [Github issue]((https://github.com/voyagermesh/voyager/issues/new)) first, so that we can have a discussion on it.
+In either case, please file a [GitHub issue]((https://github.com/voyagermesh/voyager/issues/new)) first, so that we can have a discussion on it.
 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work (usually master).
 - Make commits of logical units.